Lancia Aurelia

 Picture

 One of the more compelling parts of the Aurelia is its build quality.
 People not familiar with Lancias are amazed to see the sheer excellence in the manufacture of the cars.
-This excellence is often first experienced through the gentle snick of the B20 doors, and its sophisticated sound of closing precisely, without shake or rattle.
-For years, I was mesmerized by that very experience.
+This excellence is often first experienced through the gentle snick of the B20 doors, and its sophisticated sound of closing precisely without shake or rattle, giving a profound sense of assurance.

-The eye is drawn to the interior as inside a B20 one finds big gauges, rubber mats, careful headliner and seat detailing.
+The eye is drawn to the interior inside a B20, where one finds big gauges, rubber mats, careful headliner and seat detailing.
 Its like the Ferrari you may have known, but here the feeling is more relaxed.
-Its not luxury to show you how special the car is - rather every decision was made for a different purpose, to serve you.
-It is designed for you, not for you to fit it.
+Its not the use of luxury to show you how special the car is - rather every decision was made for a different purpose, to serve .
+It is designed for you to use and live with, not for you to fit it.
 And that, in a nutshell, is what Lancias are all about.

 Little details help fulfill that goal - as the door handle folds out of the way of your leg, ashtrays are self-cleaning, and window cranks have springs to cushion the end of their winding cycle is not abrupt.
 Pulled into an understanding with the car, this is not a quick date, a flashy romance leading to later disappointment.
 Rather, this is a relationship grows over time, and the more you know, the more you appreciate the decisions made.